 Surgery is required when pain is severe and unrelenting and interferes in standing or working or when pain is associated with progressive weakness of leg(s) or associated with loss of bladder or bowel control.
 Only 8-10% of all patients with disc herniation may eventually need surgical intervention for pain relief.

 Discectomy and Instrumented fusion: when associated with bony instability.

 Disc removal and followed by inserting screws and rods to hold the spine steady

 Surgery for disc removal is one of the most commonly performed surgeries of the spine.
-In the 21st century, with better technology and better-trained spine surgeons, the success rate of spine surgery has improved considerably with significantly reduced complication rate.
-The myth of every patient becoming paralysed or permanently disabled after spine surgery does not hold true in today’s world.
+In the 21st century, with better technology and better-trained spine surgeons, the success rate of spine surgery has improved considerably with a significantly reduced complication rate.
+The myth of every patient becoming paralyzed or permanently disabled after spine surgery does not hold true in today’s world.
 In fact, patients are able to walk independently from the next day of the surgery.